ChrstphrHll/npc_gen/students/Kessa Keller.md

   int: 11
   str: 9
   wis: 17
-track: Assault
-trait: I quote (or misquote) sacred texts and proverbs in almost every situation.
-trait1: Enigmatic
-trait2: Regretful
 year: 3
+guild: Elkenval
+partyID: 30
 ---
 # Kessa Keller
 ---
 ### Description
 - 3rd year Human Ranger in Elkenval
-- wavy white hair that's kept back by a blue headband, Amber eyes, and Tan skin
+- wavy white hair that's kept back by a blue headband, Pale Brown eyes, and Tan skin
 - Is Enigmatic and Regretful, and has Integrity as their ideal

 ### Organizations